 Statistics and Growth for Graphic Designers in the US

-These are just the campus-based locations.
-You can learn more about campus-based and online options for graphic design schools in West Virginia here.
+These are just the campus-based graphic design schools in Washington State.
+You can learn more about the online and campus-based schools here.